wraith13/bracket-lens-vscode/README.md

 Show bracket header on closing bracket.

 ⚠ Significant performance issues have been identified in combination with VS Code v1.52.0.
-Set the default value of `bracketLens.mode` to `manual` until this issue is resolved.
+Set the default value of `bracketLens.mode` to `on-save` until this issue is resolved.

 ## Features